OpenSlides/openslides-backend/README.md

 Use docker to build and start the application with your favorite tools.
 See [Dockerfile](Dockerfile) for steps to setup the production build.

-## Translate
+## Translations

-To translate group/names etc. from English to another language look at the cli/translate.py script.
+We recently updated the source language in the database from english to the user's language.
+To migrate your data from english to your preferred language, use the provided [translation script](cli/translate.py).

 ## Development